Introduction

 2. Vertical Farming & Urban Agriculture: The future of food

-Sustainable agriculture 2025
+Sustainable agriculture 2025 that is the future of food.

 As cities grow and farmland shrinks, vertical farming and urban agriculture offer smart ways to grow food.
 These methods allow crops to grow in stacked layers, rooftops, or small urban spaces, using less water and no soil while producing fresh food year-round.